 6. Avoid Florida during Spring Break (all of March) and Christmas time

-Florida is a hot Spring Break destination, therefore the prices increase.
+Florida is a popular Spring Break destination, therefore the prices increase.

 Think about visiting during the Winter or Fall months if you can.
-The weather is great in the winter in Florida, but fall you may still experience hurricane season.
+The weather is great in the winter in Florida, but in late Fall you may still experience hurricane season.

-During Spring, Florida is filled by tourists like families on vacation and students on their school break.
+During Spring, Florida is filled with tourists like families on vacation and students on their school break.
 The same goes for Christmas.

 Disney even has cheaper tickets during the non-peak seasonal weekdays.

 7. Be Flexible With Which Airport You Arrive At In Florida

 For example, Tampa and Orlando are only 1 1/2 hours away when driving, but prices for tickets can be drastically different.

 Be smart on this because ticket prices can vary a great deal.
 You’d think that a ticket you bought to Orlando International Airport is a steal but then you find out that the ticket to Tampa and the price of renting a car to drive 90 minutes is much cheaper.